 In 2022, steam locomotive 2102 reentered service on the Reading & Northern.
 The locomotive has been used actively to pull both passenger excursions and revenue freight trains.

-Reading Blue Mountain & Northern Railroad steam locomotive 2102 sits outside the engine house as Reading and Northern SW8M 803 waits on the turntable to pull it onto the main at Port Clinton, Pennsylvania on October 5th, 2024, for the first day of the year of 2102 pulling Fall Foliage Excursions.
+Reading and Northern SW8M 803 waits on the turntable to pull Steam locomotive 2102 onto the main at Port Clinton, Pennsylvania on October 5th, 2024, for the first day of the year of 2102 pulling Fall Foliage Excursions.

 From what I find on the web: Reading and Northern locomotive 803 is an EMD SW-8m model.
 It was built in September 1951 with builder number 14495.
 It was previously owned by Conrail (CR) as 8684 and originally by Lehigh Valley (LV) as 270.